Seven verses that give you a feel for the Roots Rhythm

 All families on earth will be blessed through you (Abraham).

 God's strategy for his campaign to save the world is not simple or boring, and his rhythm for life is not monotonous.
 It is complex and vibrant.
 It takes some time to get our minds around it, but that doesn't matter.
-We can love it before we understand it all if we move with the rhythm as far as we understand, and we gradually get better at it.
+We can love it before we understand it all.
+We just move with the rhythm as far as we understand, and we gradually get better at it.
 These seven verses are a great starting point.

 Preview the seven "Roots Verses" (scroll down)